yatil/vegan/index.md

 ## About substitution products.

 There’s a lot of meat substitution products, like [mock duck] and others.
 Don’t use it.
-Better provide fresh vegetables and tasty bacon creations.
+Better provide fresh vegetables and tasty (smoked) tofu creations.

 But it’s okay to use soy milk, almond milk or oat milk if you got something milk based on your menu<sup id="fnr2">[2]</sup>.
 There are even so-called “cuisines” on the market, which replace cream.